I was diagnosed with Stage 2 Invasive Ductal Carcinoma on November 1, 2016.

-On December 27, 2016 my cancer was upgraded to Stage 3 due to the size of the tumor removed was 8.5 cm and one lymph node was malignant.
+On December 27, 2016 my cancer was upgraded to Stage 3b due to the size of the tumor that was removed was 8.5 cm and one lymph node was malignant.
 One in 8 women will find out they have Breast Cancer each year.
 More than 80% of Breast Cancer diagnoses are Invasive Ductal Carcinoma.

 According to breastcancer.org : “Invasive means that the cancer has “invaded” or spread to the surrounding breast tissues.
 Ductal means that the cancer began in the milk ducts, which are the “pipes” that carry milk from the milk-producing lobules to the nipple.
 Carcinoma refers to any cancer that begins in the skin or other tissues that cover internal organs — such as breast tissue.
 All together, “Invasive Ductal Carcinoma” refers to cancer that has broken through the wall of the milk duct and begun to invade the tissues of the breast.
 Over time, Invasive Ductal Carcinoma can spread to the lymph nodes and possibly to other areas of the body.”

 This is my story….

 It was after I got out of the shower on the last day of our visit that I noticed a raised area on the top of my breast.
 There was a small dimpled area, but nothing too unusual otherwise.
 My breast didn’t hurt so I thought maybe I had just strained myself while packing the moving van.
 I decided to wait to tell my family until we got to California so they would not worry.
-I was so so sure it was a fluke thing and my doctor would check it out and my breast wold return to normal in time.
+I was so sure it was a fluke thing and my doctor would check it out and my breast wold return to normal in time.
 I had no family history of breast cancer.
-In fact, I had been checked for cancer in August when I had my hysterectomy and my tumor was benign.
+In fact, I had been checked for cancer in August when I had my hysterectomy and my tumor on my uterus was benign.
 I also had a mammogram at the insistence of my primary physician in April 2016 and all was fine with no abnormalities.
 I was sure all would be fine.

 When we left Texas and drove to Albuquerque, New Mexico I decided to share my concern with my husband because it was weighing heavily on my mind.
 I wanted his reassurance that I was just imagining the lump.
 As soon as he felt the lump he was very concerned and we decided to get checked as soon as we arrived home.

 Stay close by as I share my experience with Breast Cancer diagnosis and treatment.
 I hope by sharing my story I can help other women with early detection and treatment.